EEEManchester/gazebosim_world_generator/Readme.md

 ## ToDo

-* Remove all of the hardcoding of variables
 * Tidy up config file to have output folder and then filenames rather than having to constantly repeat text
-* Make radiation location update with barrels